marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 E. The code does not compile  <br>
 F. The code compiles, but none of these would be a good choice.  <br>

+Correct Answer: B

+A module claims the package underneath it.
+Therefore, options C and D are not good module names.
+Either would exclude the other package name.
+Options A and B both meet the criteria of being a higher-level package.
+However, option A would claim many other packages including *com.sybex*.
+This is not a good choice, making option B the correct answer.

 14. Which are valid modes for the *jmod* command?
 (Choose all that apply.)